 Synopsis: A privileged New Yorker ends up in a women’s prison when a past crime catches up with her in this Emmy-winning series from the creator of Weeds.

-Why you should watch it: From Alex and Piper’s on-and-off-again relationship to Sophia’s struggles as a Black trans woman who was jailed trying to pay for her gender reassignment surgery, this popular drama offers a multi-dimensional representation of LGBTQ women (yaaas!).
-Plus, we still think about how smokin’ hot Stella Carlin (played by Ruby Rose) is *swoons*.
-Ugh, that wink tho!
+Why you should watch it: From Alex and Piper’s on-and-off-again relationship to the incomparable Laverne Cox as Sophia, a trans woman fighting for her rights within the prison system, this popular drama offers a multi-dimensional representation of LGBTQ women.
+Plus, we still think about how smokin’ hot Stella Carlin (played by Ruby Rose) is *swoons.*

 Tales of the City

 Synopsis: Returning to San Francisco after a long absence, Mary Ann Singleton reunites with the colourful community of characters at 28 Barbary Lane.

 Cast: Laura Linney, Ellen Page, Olympia Dukakis

 Why you should watch it: Based on the fact that we starting tearing up from the trailer alone, this gem is already saved on our Netflix queue.
 The brand new series—starring Canadian icon Ellen Page—captures the beauty of community, chosen family and celebrating your own identity.

 Elisa & Marcela

 Synopsis: In 1901 in Galicia, Spain, Elisa Sánchez Loriga adopts a male identity in order to marry another woman, Marcela Gracia Ibeas.
 Based on true events.